scratchexts/scratchexts.github.io/README.md

 ![scratchexts.github.io](https://mountainhost.github.io/host/all/scratchexts/logo.png)

 ## About Scratchexts
-Scratchexts is a directory of a bunch of chrome/firefox extensions on scratch.
+Scratchexts is a directory of a bunch of chrome extensions on scratch.

 ## Hosting
 Scratchexts is currently being hosted at scratchexts.github.io while it is being developed.